(Note: This page was posted in 2016. The AppInventor/AppyBuilder software referenced in this page may not be less relevant today).

 (*Application Program Interface aka the ‘backend’ that interacts between the app and the Internet)

 I was flabbergasted by the price.
 I had no idea that Android apps and iPhone apps are coded in entirely different languages.
-I naively though this would be something that could be coded in 10 hours or so.
+I naively thought this would be something that could be coded in 10 hours or so.
 Clearly, this was not the case.

 Knowing that an ESL app would not be able to recoup $3,000 in investment (at least not for many years), I was faced with the choice: abandon the project or build it myself.